Sangamo Therapeutics Inc. (SGMO) Shares Down Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Sangamo Therapeutics Inc. (SGMO) has been bad in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In summary, Sangamo Therapeutics Inc. (SGMO) has had a bad performance as of late.
+Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.